strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .5.1 =
+* BUG: Added current_time('timestamp') to the date() calls to fix off by one timestamp issues.
+* BUG: No longer applying esc_sql to values in the discount_code settings.
+Escaping of quotes was breaking the SQL.
+Make sure your values in your settings are SQL safe.

 = .5 =
 * BUG: Fixed bug in pmprosm_getValuesBySponsoredLevel() where it was checking the main account level id instead of the $level_id parameter passed to the function.
 This would have kept the registration checks from working.
 * FEATURE: Can now override the discount code that is generated for brand new main account users.
 Add a 'discount_code' element to the $pmprosm_sponsored_account_levels array element that is an array itself with values for any of the following discount code fields: code_id, level_id, initial_payment, billing_amount, cycle_number, cycle_period, billing_limit, trial_amount, trial_limit, expiration_number, expiration_period.
 Make sure that strings in the _period values are wrapped in single quotes, e.g. $discount_code['expiration_period']=>"'Year'"